All performances of The Gospel According To Paul have been cancelled.

 Written and performed by Jonathan Biggins

-One of Australia’s favourite performers, Jonathan Biggins, is Paul Keating – visionary, reformer and rabble-rouser – in a return season of the highly anticipated comedy, The Gospel According to Paul.
+After a sold out season at Riverside in 2019, don’t miss one of Australia’s favourite performers, Jonathan Biggins, as Paul Keating – visionary, reformer and rabble-rouser – in a return season of the smash hit comedy, The Gospel According to Paul.

 Full of intelligence and wit, The Gospel According to Paul is a funny, insightful and occasionally poignant portrait of Paul Keating, the man that – as he tells it – single-handedly shaped contemporary Australia.